 iOS is made by Apple and available on MacBooks, iPads, and iPhones.
 An iOS laptop, a MacBook, is a wonderful option.
 I don’t know of many people who dislike their MacBook.
 However, you’ll pay $1000 or more for the laptop.
 If this fits your budget and you like the brand, by all means, get the machine.
 You won’t be disappointed.
 You probably don’t need to read on — just get the MacBook.

 Chromebooks are the other end of the spectrum.
 They are inexpensive machines that do the basics, like Internet, email, and basic word processing, spread sheets, and picture editing.
 There are a large range under $250, making them an attractive choice.
-HOWEVER, if you want to use Cricut Design Space and other kinds of programs, THEY WILL NOT RUN ON A CHROMEBOOK.
-Let me reiterate: do not buy a Chromebook for Cricut Design Space.
+HOWEVER, if you want to use sublimation printers, Cricut Design Space, and some kinds of higher-end programs, THEY WILL NOT RUN ON A CHROMEBOOK.
+Let me reiterate: do not buy a Chromebook for Cricut Design Space or sublimation.

 So, if you’re still reading, we’ll focus on Windows computers from here on out.